 3. International competitions subject to doping control sanctioned by IWF Masters

 International meets that are sanctioned by IWF-Masters Weightlifting (such as Masters World Championships and Pan American Masters Championships) are always subject to doping control, and the IWF Masters Weightlifting Anti-Doping Rules will apply.

 MANDATORY ANTI-DOPING EDUCATION

-Article 3.01.1 of the CMWFHC Anti-doping policy states that the federation will
+Article 3.01.1 of the CMWFHCM Anti-doping policy states that the federation will

 “provide all athletes and any other individuals participating in the Federation’s affairs information and education programs with the goal to preserve the spirit of True Sport.